 If you are not yet in the United States, you may want to try to obtain legal recognition of your name (and gender) change in your home country if possible.
 This way, you can submit all filings in your new, current name and list your birth name as a prior name.
-In some cases, however, it is not possible to obtain a name or gender change court order before entering the United States, or it is much easier to do so from within the U.S.
+We recognize that in some cases, however, it is not possible to obtain a name or gender change court order before entering the U.S., or it is much easier to do so from within the U.S.